 - EMV Implementation Guidance: Fallback Transactions

-The EMV Migration Forum developed this guidance document for merchants, independent software vendors (ISVs), value-added resellers (VARs) and acquirers/processors who may have been experiencing high fallback rates.
+The U.S. Payments Forum developed this guidance document for merchants, independent software vendors (ISVs), value-added resellers (VARs) and acquirers/processors who may have been experiencing high fallback rates.
 The guidance outlines potential causes of fallback transactions and actions that can be taken to address the problem.